 Section-3: Fluid Mechanics and Thermal Sciences

-Thermodynamic - Properties of pure substances, thermodynamic systems and processes, the behaviour of ideal and real gases, calculation of work and heat in various processes, zeroth and first laws of thermodynamics, the second law of thermodynamics, thermodynamic relations and thermodynamic property charts and tables, availability and irreversibility.
+Thermodynamic - Properties of pure substances, thermodynamic systems, and processes, the behavior of ideal and real gases, calculation of work, and heat in various processes, zeroth, and first laws of thermodynamics, the second law of thermodynamics, thermodynamic relations, and thermodynamic property charts, and tables, availability, and irreversibility.

-Casting, Forming and Joining Processes - Design of patterns, moulds and cores, Different types of castings, solidification and cooling, riser & gating design, fundamentals of hot and cold working processes, Plastic deformation and yield criteria load estimation for bulk (drawing, rolling, forging, extrusion) and sheet (deep drawing, shearing, bending), principles of powder metallurgy, metal forming processes, brazing, Principles of welding, soldering & adhesive bonding.
+Casting, Forming, and Joining Processes - Design of patterns, molds, and cores, Different types of castings, solidification, and cooling, riser & gating design, fundamentals of hot, and cold working processes, Plastic deformation, and yield criteria load estimation for bulk (drawing, rolling, forging, extrusion), and sheet (deep drawing, shearing, bending), principles of powder metallurgy, metal forming processes, brazing, Principles of welding, soldering & adhesive bonding.

-Machining & Machine Tool Operations -Basic machine tools, Mechanics of machining, single and multi-point cutting tools, tool life and wear, tool geometry and materials, the economics of machining, principles of work holding, principles of non-traditional machining processes, design of jigs and fixtures.
+Machining & Machine Tool Operations -Basic machine tools, Mechanics of machining, single and multi-point cutting tools, tool life and wear, tool geometry and materials, machining economics, work holding principles, principles of non-traditional machining processes, design of jigs, and fixtures.

 Computer Integrated Manufacturing - Concepts of CAD/CAM and their integration tools.

-Metrology and Inspection - Linear and angular measurements, Limits, fits and tolerances & comparators; gauge design, interferometry, alignment and testing methods, form and finish measurement, tolerance analysis in manufacturing and assembly.
+Metrology and Inspection - Linear, angular measurements, Limits, fits, tolerances & comparators; gauge design, interferometry, alignment, testing methods, form and finish measurement, tolerance analysis in manufacturing, and assembly.

-Operations Research - Simplex method, linear programming, transportation, network flow models, assignment, simple queuing models and PERT & CPM.
+Operations Research - Simplex, linear programming, transportation, network flow models, assignment, simple queuing models, and PERT & CPM.